kimtth/awesome-azure-openai-llm/README.md

 - [Structured Prompting: Scaling In-Context Learning to 1,000 Examples](https://arxiv.org/abs/2212.06713)
   1. Microsoft's Structured Prompting allows thousands of examples, by first concatenating examples into groups, then inputting each group into the LM.
 The hidden key and value vectors of the LM's attention modules are cached.
 Finally, when the user's unaltered input prompt is passed to the LM, the cached attention vectors are injected into the hidden layers of the LM.
   1. This approach wouldn't work with OpenAI's closed models. because this needs to access [keys] and [values] in the transformer internals, which they do not expose.
 You could implement yourself on OSS ones. [cite](https://www.infoq.com/news/2023/02/microsoft-lmops-tools/)
+- [Ring Attention](https://arxiv.org/abs/2310.01889): 1.
+Ring Attention, which leverages blockwise computation of self-attention to distribute long sequences across multiple devices while overlapping the communication of key-value blocks with the computation of blockwise attention.
+2. Ring Attention can reduce the memory requirements of Transformers, enabling us to train more than 500 times longer sequence than prior memory efficient state-of-the-arts and enables the training of sequences that exceed 100 million in length without making approximations to attention.
+3.  we propose an enhancement to the blockwise parallel transformers (BPT) framework. [git](https://github.com/lhao499/llm_large_context)

 ### **OpenAI's Roadmap and Future Plans**